 much suffering and why much of the world comes to so much tribulation.

 lack of knowledge or because they were taught wrong and accepted the wrong beliefs.

 church works too much like ant drones without thinking deep enough

-about spiritual guidance and God's word and excludes information from the whole
+about things and God's word.
+She excludes information from the whole

-picture.
-They keep their false beliefs and bad doctrine and reject the truth, which can end up bringing generational curses to our children and families when we sin, as God notes this also in Hosea 4:6, "Since you have forgotten the law of your God, I also will forget your children."
+picture, keeps false beliefs, bad doctrine, and rejects the truth, which can end up bringing generational curses to our children and families when we sin, as God notes this also in Hosea 4:6, "Since you have forgotten the law of your God, I also will forget your children."

 Strive to be approved servants